Grand Blanc Township, Michigan: History

 On January 20, 2019, the Township Board voted to rescind its joint fire department agreement in 90 days unless a new agreement is reached. the city decided to start up their own department starting July 25, 2019.
 Previously, the joint department was funded by each municipal levying a special levy of .5 mil for the department and designating .5 mill of general levy to the department.

 After look at the lack of management knowledge on the parks and recreation commission in the spring of 2019, the township and city decided to dissolve the commission.
 In January 2020, the decision was formalized in January 2020 with the township taking over the department to provide services to both municipalities.
 The commission's executive director resigned that month and a replacement also was hired and left the post of department director.

 At the June 23, 2020 board meeting, the board voted 5 to 2 to terminate superintendent Dennis Liimatta.
 After failing to have a quorum at a special meeting on July 1 to address day-to-day operations given the vacancy, supervisor Scott Bennett has used his statutory authority to appointed a deputy supervisor, Police Chief Ron Wiles.
-Voters removed all five (5) of the Board members that voted to terminate the former Superintendent Dennis Liimatta, and he was rehired by the newly elected Board on December 14, 2020, after settling a whistleblowers lawsuit brought by Liimatta against the previous Board members.
+Voters removed all five (5) of the board members that voted to terminate the former Superintendent Dennis Liimatta, and he was rehired by the newly elected Board on December 14, 2020, after settling a whistleblowers lawsuit brought by Liimatta against the previous board members.

+On September 28, 2025, a man rammed a vehicle through the front doors of a Mormon church in Grand Blanc Township.
+The man then exited the vehicle and opened fire, killing two people and injuring five others before setting the church on fire.
+Responding officers shot and killed the gunman.
+In addition to the gunshot casualties, two people died from the fire and a further three suffered from smoke inhalation.